-Course Web Site: http://www.ee.washington.edu/class/pmp518/2015wtr/
+Course Web Site: https://canvas.uw.edu/courses/1201505

 Course Description: This class addresses the representation, analysis, and design of discrete time signals and systems.
 The major concepts covered include: Discrete-time processing and modeling of continuous-time signals and systems; decimation, interpolation, and sampling rate conversion; time-and frequency-domain design techniques for non-recursive (FIR) filters; prediction; discrete Fourier transforms, fast Fourier transform (FFT) algorithms and turning block into stream processing; short-time Fourier analysis and filter banks; multirate techniques; and various applications of these techniques.
-Some of the class homework will make use of MATLABTM programs on computers within the UW or on your work or home computer.
+Some of the class homework will make use of MATLAB[TM] programs on computers within the UW or on your work or home computer.
 The course grade will be based upon weekly homework, a midterm exam, and the final exam.
-Prerequisites: EE PMP 505.
-A mathematical/quantitative undergraduate degree, preferably with knowledge of Fourier transforms, and some discrete math and linear algebra.
+Prerequisites: The Fall EE PMP 590 class.
+A mathematical/quantitative undergraduate degree, with knowledge of Fourier transforms, and some discrete math and linear algebra.

-Lecture Time: T 6:00-8:50 pm in EE 045, with a break at 7:20-7:35 pm.

-Instructor: Prof. Les Atlas (EE 410, atlas@uw.edu)
+Lecture Time: T 6:00-8:50 pm in EE 037, with a break at about 7:20-7:35 pm.
+Instructor: Prof. Les Atlas, EE 410, atlas@uw.edu Atlas Office Hours: T 5:00-5:50 pm in EE 410, and Optional Discussion/Problem Session: Sunday 12:00-1:00 PM, Sieg Hall 1st floor 128

-Atlas Office Hours: T 5:00-5:50 pm in EE 410, Sunday 12:00-1:00 PM, Sieg Hall 1st floor 128, or feel free to request other times by email.
+Discussion/Problem Session: Sunday 12:00-1:00 PM, Sieg Hall 1st floor 128 Teaching Assistant: Elyas Bayati, elyasb@uw.edu

-Discussion/Problem Session: T 9:00-9:50 pm in EE 045 Teaching Assistant: Xingbo Peng (EE 423, symbolp@uw.edu) TA Office Hours: Sunday 1:00-3:50 PM, Sieg Hall 1st floor 128, or feel free to request other times by email.
+TA Office Hours: Sieg Hall 1st floor 128, Sunday 1:00-3:50 PM, Sieg Hall 1st floor 128, or feel free to request other times by email.